 Meet with stakeholders to set project requirements, deliverables, and objectives.

 Create a work breakdown structure (WBS) to delegate tasks and assign resources.

 Conduct a risk assessment and develop contingency plans.

 Come up with a performance measurement baseline to assess project performance.

-To help you with this process, you can use a project planning template as a starting point to build your plan.Free project plan template
+To help you with this process, you can use a project planning template as a starting point to build your plan.Free cross-functional project template

 The next phase is project execution, in which the project manager takes charge of the day-to-day work that must be done, such as:

 Directing the project team

 Tracking project progress